alexmingoia/alexmingoia.com/pages/work-with-me.md

-# Successful startups solve problems for both themselves and for their customers.
+# Successful startups solve problems for both themselves and their customers.

 I solve for tech success: